Chip and Laura Hansen

 Here at the Community Foundation, we’re glad they stayed.
-Laura’s skill and experience, not to mention that she knows nearly all of our donors by name, have helped the Community Foundation build a reputation as an organization based on integrity and stewardship.
+Laura’s skill, experience, and warm personality helped the Community Foundation build a reputation as an organization based on integrity and stewardship.
+She retired in 2021 after 27 years!
 Chip joined the Community Foundation as President in 2010, following his retirement from East Jordan Public Schools, bringing with him excellent administrative and leadership skills.
 “Every day in my role with the Schools, I felt like I was helping others, which gets to be a way of life.
 The Community Foundation allows me to continue with that purpose,” says Chip.

 Chip and Laura made their first gift to the Community Foundation more than 25 years ago.
 Gifts over the years since then have allowed them to support causes they care about, to honor others, and to encourage their boys to contribute for the good of the community.
 When they revised their estate plan, it felt natural to include a gift to the Community Foundation.
 “I believe what we say in the letter we send to all donors,” says Chip, “that gifts - blended together and invested for the long-term – and dollars granted by community members who care to make a difference for people across Charlevoix County – are meaningful, move the community forward, and will leave a legacy of giving for generations to come.”